 In Pennsylvania, Act 169 of 1988 makes homeschooling an approved option for all parents with a high school diploma.
-Effective September 26, 2019, complusory school age will include students aged six (6) to eighten (18), at which point you will need to report to your school district and file a homeschooling affidavit.
+Effective September 26, 2019, complusory school age will include students aged six (6) to eighteen (18), at which point you will need to report to your school district and file a homeschooling affidavit.

 To begin homeschooling, you must file a notarized affidavit with your school district; file by the first day of school, or, if you are a repeat filer, by August 1.
 You must attach to it:

 1. A copy of your high school or college diploma

 2. Your objectives (an educational plan for that year that lists your goals for each required